openshift-labs/learn-katacoda/introduction/developing-with-odo/05-exposing-components-to-public.md

 `odo push`{{execute}}

 `odo` will print the URL generated for the application.
-It should be located in the middle of the output from `odo push`:
+It should be located in the middle of the output from `odo push` similar to the output below:

 ```
 ✓  Checking component